daemon-labs-resources/docker-local-aws-lambda/README.md

 > [!TIP]
 > If you are using VSCode, we can now do everything from within the code editor.
-> You can open the terminal window via Terminal -> New Terminal.
+> You can open the terminal pane via Terminal -> New Terminal.

 ### Create the code subdirectory